tk-notes/fp-in-javascript-article-source-code/README.md

 > The map method transforms a collection by applying a function to all of its elements and building a new collection from the returned values.

-Let’s get the same people collection above.
+Let’s get the same `people` collection above.
 We don't want to filter by “over age” now.
-We just want a list of strings, something like TK is 26 years old.
-So the final string might be :name is :age years old where :name and :age are attributes from each element in the people collection.
+We just want a list of strings, something like `TK is 26 years old`.
+So the final string might be `:name is :age years old` where `:name` and `:age` are attributes from each element in the `people` collection.

 In a imperative Javascript way, it would be: